spectrum-health-systems/Tingen-Transmorger/docs/man/Transmorger-Databases.md

 To rebuild the MasterDb:

-1. Download the TeleHealth reports with the date/date-ranges you want Transmorger to use
+1. [Run the TeleHealth reports](TeleHealth-Reports.md#running-reports) with the date/date-ranges you want Transmorger to use
 2. Change the Transmorger mode to "Admin" in the `./AppData/Config/transmorger.config` file
+3. Launch Transmorger

-3. Launch Transmorger, and the rebuild process should start
+The rebuild process should start.

 ## The rebuild process